ReqLLM (ReqLLM v1.0.0)

 Gets a provider module from the registry.

-Stores an API key in the session keyring.
+Stores an API key in application configuration.

 Streams structured data generation using an AI model with schema validation.